pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 ## Fire

-Sends a message directly to Functions event handlers and Illuminate on the target channel.
-Not delivered to subscribers and not stored in history.
+fire() sends a message to Functions event handlers and Illuminate on the target channel.
+Messages are not replicated to subscribers and not stored in history.

 ### Method(s)

+To Fire a message you can use the following method(s) in the Ruby SDK:

 ```
 `1fire(